Skip to content

 Overview

-Opsml is integrated with Scouter for real-time monitoring.
-With this integration, you can the create drift profiles for your models and prompts, and monitor them in real-time.
+Opsml is integrated with Scouter for real-time monitoring and observability.
+With this integration, you can the create drift profiles for your models and prompts and agents, and monitor them in real-time.
 For a more detailed overview of Scouter, and how to use it, see the Scouter documentation along with our examples directory.
 The following is a brief overview of the Scouter integration with Opsml.

 Creating a Drift Profile

-While you can create a drift profile for ModelCards and PromptCards, real-time monitoring requires that you setup the Scouter server.
+While you can create a drift profile for ModelCards, PromptCards and AgentCards, real-time monitoring requires that you setup the Scouter server.
 Refer to the setup instructions in the Scouter documentation.

 ModelCards